SebastianPartarrieu/paperXai/README.md

-# arxivai
+# arXivai

-Your arxiv daily digest; brought to you by your favorite LLM provider
+Your arXiv daily digest; brought to you by your favorite LLM provider.